Sunspotter-Project/sunspotter-neural-network/README.md

 ## Machine Learning - Jupyter Notebooks
 Transfer Learning is used to solve the classification problem of sunny and not sunny webcam images.
 Particulary Keras and Tensorflow with its pre-trained models from TensorHub were used to develop the image classifier model for SunSpotter.

-* _Productive Code_ Transer-Learning with pretrained CNN-Model see file: [transferLearningCNNClassificationSunSpotter.ipynb](https://github.com/ZHAW-WI-AFEII-Project-HS2021/afeII-hs2021-project-sunspotter/blob/main/code/jupyterNotebook/transferLearningCNNClassificationSunSpotter.ipynb)
+* _Productive Code_ of Transfer-Learning with pretrained CNN-Model is in the file: [transferLearningCNNClassificationSunSpotter.ipynb](https://github.com/ZHAW-WI-AFEII-Project-HS2021/afeII-hs2021-project-sunspotter/blob/main/code/jupyterNotebook/transferLearningCNNClassificationSunSpotter.ipynb)
   * CNN model used from Tensorflow Hub" mobilenet_v3_small_075_224": "https://tfhub.dev/google/imagenet/mobilenet_v3_small_075_224/feature_vector/5",
-  * Fully connected layer with two classes prediction "notSunny" and "sunny"
+  * Fully connected layer with two classes prediction "notSunny" and "sunny".
-* _Used Just for experimentation_ The own CNN-Model with classifier see file: [ownCNNClassificationSunSpotter.ipynb](https://github.com/ZHAW-WI-AFEII-Project-HS2021/afeII-hs2021-project-sunspotter/blob/main/code/jupyterNotebook/ownCNNClassificationSunSpotter.ipynb)
+* _Used Just for experimentation_ the own CNN-Model with classifier in the file: [ownCNNClassificationSunSpotter.ipynb](https://github.com/ZHAW-WI-AFEII-Project-HS2021/afeII-hs2021-project-sunspotter/blob/main/code/jupyterNotebook/ownCNNClassificationSunSpotter.ipynb)

 ### Model
-Latest model can be found here: [sunSpotter_keras_transferLearning_model_mobilenet_v3_small_075_224_20220111.h5](https://github.com/ZHAW-WI-AFEII-Project-HS2021/afeII-hs2021-project-sunspotter/blob/main/code/jupyterNotebook/sunSpotter_keras_transferLearning_model_mobilenet_v3_small_075_224_20220111.h5)
+The latest model can be found here: [sunSpotter_keras_transferLearning_model_mobilenet_v3_small_075_224_20220111.h5](https://github.com/ZHAW-WI-AFEII-Project-HS2021/afeII-hs2021-project-sunspotter/blob/main/code/jupyterNotebook/sunSpotter_keras_transferLearning_model_mobilenet_v3_small_075_224_20220111.h5)

 #### Data

-Trainnig _3162_ images belonging to 2 classes \
+Training _3162_ images belonging to 2 classes \
 Validation _790_ images belonging to 2 classes \
 Test _252_ images belonging to 2 classes